 Peak walking rate: $41

-Typically when I hear “designed by owner”, I cringe and think of disastrous maximalist designs that offend my sensibilities.
-Champion Hill and Jim Cole bucked that trend, not once but twice.
-Champion Hill and Pinecroft.
-Champion Hill sits on an incredible sandy property with rolling hills that’s reminiscent of Crystal Downs.
-Cole built a golf course that accentuates the land and has simple effective bunkering and good green sites.
-Champion Hill shows how simple good golf should be and has a price that reflects that.
+Typically the “designed by owner” label is reason enough to cringe and think of disastrous maximalist designs that offend my sensibilities.
+Champion Hill and Jim Cole bucked that trend, not once but twice at Champion Hill and Pinecroft.
+Champion Hill sits on an incredible sandy property with rolling hills, topography reminiscent of Crystal Downs.
+Cole built a golf course that accentuates the land, has simple effective bunkering, and quality green sites.
+Champion Hill shows how simple golf can be good golf, with a price that reflects that.

 Pinecroft Golf Course – Jim Cole – Benzonia, MI